-- 1.1 This policy is applicable to EYFS, day and boarding students. - 1.2 This policy has regard for: - Keeping children safe in education 2023 (ALL staff who work directly with children are required to read Part 1 of KCSIE (Click here) and all school leaders and those staff who work directly with children are required to read Annex B. Governors are required to read the entire document and ensure the School has regard to it.
-Those staff who do not directly work with children who are identified by the Bursar, are required to read Annex A which is a condensed version of Part 1. - Working together to safeguard children (WTSC) (HM Government, July 2018) (click here) - Revised Prevent Duty Guidance: for England and Wales (Prevent) (HM Government, July 2015) (click here) - The Prevent Duty: Departmental advice for schools and childcare providers (DfE, June 2015) (click here) - What to do if you're worried a child is being abused: Advice for practitioners (HM Government, March 2015) (click here) - Criminal exploitation of children and vulnerable adults: county lines guidance.
-(Sept 2018) - Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (HM Government, July 2018) (click here) - Sexual violence and sexual harassment between children in schools and colleges: Advice for governing bodies, proprietors, headteachers, principals, senior leadership teams and designated safeguarding leads (DfE, September 2021) (click here) - Relationships Education, Relationships and Sex Education (RSE) and Health Education (RSHE 2019) (Click here) - South West Safeguarding and Child Protection Procedures (OSCP) (click here) - Promoting fundamental British values as part of SMSC in schools: Departmental advice for maintained schools (DfE, November 2014) (click here) - Sharing nudes and semi-nudes: Advice for education settings working with children and young people.
-(UKCCIS) (click here) - How social media is used to encourage travel to Syria and Iraq: Briefing note for schools (HM Government & DfE) (click here) - mental health and behaviour in school's guidance, November 2018 - For links to further information and guidance, refer to Appendix B. - 1.3 The Governing Body takes seriously its responsibility to ensure there is an effective child protection and safeguarding policy for the School.
+- Annex B Staff who work directly with children should also read Annex B, which contains additional information about specific forms of abuse and safeguarding issues - Working together to safeguard children (WTSC) (HM Government, February 2024) (click here) - Revised Prevent Duty Guidance: for England and Wales (Prevent) (HM Government, July 2023) (click here) - The Prevent Duty: Departmental advice for schools and childcare providers (DfE, June 2015) (click here) - What to do if you're worried a child is being abused: Advice for practitioners (HM Government, March 2015) (click here) - Criminal exploitation of children and vulnerable adults: county lines guidance.
+(Oct 2023) - Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (HM Government, Sept 2023) (click here) - Sexual violence and sexual harassment between children in schools and colleges: Advice for governing bodies, proprietors, headteachers, principals, senior leadership teams and designated safeguarding leads (DfE, September 2021) (click here) - Review of the Relationships Education, Relationships and Sex Education (RSE) and Health Education statutory guidance (July 2024) (Click here) - South West Safeguarding and Child Protection Procedures (OSCP) (click here) - Promoting fundamental British values as part of SMSC in schools: Departmental advice for maintained schools (DfE, November 2014) (click here) - Sharing nudes and semi-nudes: advice for education settings working with children and young people (March 2024) (click here) - How social media is used to encourage travel to Syria and Iraq: Briefing note for schools (HM Government & DfE) (click here) - Promoting and supporting mental health and wellbeing in schools and colleges (May 2024) click here - For links to further information and guidance, refer to Appendix B. - 1.3 The Governing Body takes seriously its responsibility to ensure there is an effective child protection and safeguarding policy for the School.
 Governors undertake an annual review to satisfy themselves that the policy and its procedures are implemented fully in practice.
-One Governor is appointed as the board level lead on this and there is a deputy designated Governor.
+One Governor (Dr. Ruth Sullivan rsullivan@trurohigh.co.uk) is appointed as the board level lead on this and there is a deputy designated Governor (Lynda Barley lbarley@trurohigh.co.uk).